Ostler Family History

 Ostler Name Meaning

-English: occupational name for an innkeeper, from Middle English (h)osteler (Old French (h)ostelier, an agent derivative of hostel, meaning a sizeable house in which guests could be lodged in separate rooms, derived from Late Latin hospitalis, from the genitive case of hospes ‘guest’).
-This term was at first applied to the secular officer in a monastery who was responsible for the lodging of visitors, but it was later extended to keepers of commercial hostelries, and this is probably the usual sense of the surname.
-The more restricted modern English sense, ‘groom’, is also a possible source.
-German: from a short form of a Germanic personal name formed with a cognate of Old High German ost(an) (see Oest).
+English: occupational name for an innkeeper from Middle English (h)osteler (Old French (h)ostelier an agent derivative of hostel meaning a sizeable house in which guests could be lodged in separate rooms derived from Late Latin hospitalis from the genitive case of hospes ‘guest’).
+This term was at first applied to the secular officer in a monastery who was responsible for the lodging of visitors but it was later extended to keepers of commercial hostelries and this is probably the usual sense of the surname.
+Subsequently the word came to mean ‘stableman; one who looked after horses’ but this was probably not the meaning at the time the surname was coined.
+German: from a short form of an ancient Germanic personal name formed with a cognate of Old High German ōst(an) (see Oest ).
+Later it was understood as someone coming from the east or settling to the east of the village.